 This is the lecture note of CS61B - Lecture 7.

-We have already seen how we can harness recursive class definition to build an expandable list, ie. the IntList
+We have already seen how we can harness recursive class definition to build an expandable list, ie. the IntList, the SLList, and the DLList.

 AList: Array-based List